CHONKLER/web3-auth/README.md

 ### 2. Wallet Connection Flow

-1. User connects their wallet
+1. User connects their wallet on the frontend
+2. Frontend sends the wallet address to the server
-2. Server checks if wallet exists
+3. Server checks if wallet exists
    - If exists: Logs in the user
    - If not: Creates new account
-3. Returns `uid`, `token`, and `isNewUser` flag
+4. Returns `uid`, `token`, and `isNewUser` flag

 ### 3. Hybrid Flow

 1. User starts with anonymous account
 2. Later links their wallet
 3. Account becomes non-anonymous

+## Key Changes in Recent Updates

+1. **Removed @solana/web3.js Dependency**: The backend no longer depends on Solana's web3.js library as wallet management is handled on the frontend.

+2. **Simplified Authentication Flow**: Wallet authentication now uses direct wallet addresses without needing signature verification:

+   - Frontend is responsible for connecting to wallets and obtaining addresses
+   - Backend only needs the wallet address to authenticate or create users

+3. **Unique User Identification**: Implemented checks for both username and wallet address:

+   - Before creating a new account, the system checks if the wallet address or username already exists
+   - If a user already exists with that wallet, they are signed in rather than creating a duplicate account

+4. **New Availability Endpoints**: Added endpoints to check if usernames or wallet addresses are already taken:
+   - `GET /api/auth/username/available/:username`
+   - `GET /api/auth/wallet/available/:walletAddress`

 ## Firestore Security Rules